 Sorrywe missed youemail for those who registered but didn't attend.

 - Schedule a demo email for those who attended and have a high lead score.

 Please be aware that the integration does not have an automated mechanism for inserting personalized links from GoToWebinar within HubSpot emails.

 Segment registrants and attendees

-From the Lists tool (Contacts > Lists), you can create a new list and choose to begin segmenting your contacts by the GoToWebinar webinar status criteria.
+From the lists tool (Contacts > Lists), you can create a new list and segment contacts using the GoToWebinar webinar status filter.